Social distancing in networks: A web-based interactive experiment: Online Appendix

 \begin{definition} A participant converges to a strategy $s$ by round $n$ if (i) she used this strategy for the last $k$ rounds (including $n$), and (ii) in all subsequent rounds $[n+1, 20]$ the number of consecutive deviations from the chosen strategy does not exceed $a$. \end{definition}

-We consider three types of convergence strategies as follows: \begin{enumerate} \item The subject always chooses the same action.
-We define this strategy for both the complete and the star networks. \item The participant always chooses the same action when she is the superspreader, and the complement action when she is peripheral.
-We define this strategy for the star network only. \item The subject always chooses the same action when she is the superspreader and alternates between the two actions when she is peripheral.
-We define this strategy for the star network only. \end{enumerate}
+We consider three types of convergence strategies as follows.
+In both networks, we look at the strategy where the subject always chooses the same action.
+For the star network, we also consider two extra strategies.
+In one strategy the participant always chooses the same action when she is in the superspreader position and the complement action when she is peripheral.
+In the other strategy, she always chooses the same action when she is the superspreader and alternates between the actions when peripheral.

 We set $k = 4$ and $a=2$.
 This means that the earliest a participant can be considered to converge to a particular strategy is by round 4 if she has not deviated from this strategy in the last four rounds, and in all subsequent rounds, she never performs more than two consecutive deviations.